Simple Mechanisms for Representing, Indexing and Manipulating Concepts: Subspace signature of concepts

-Finally, for the last part, consider the polynomial $Q(x) = S(x).T$ (in the projected space).
-By our assumptions, the sum-of-squares of the coefficients of $Q$ is exactly the dimension of the null-space of $T$.
-The final part of the lemma now follows by \cref{lemma:polydistance}. \end{proof}
+Finally, for the last part, consider the polynomial $Q(x) = \langle \phi(x) \phi(x)^T, T \rangle$ (in the projected space).
+Since $T$ is a projection matrix, it is not hard to argue that for $z$ uniformly random on the unit sphere,